Marketing data science trends

 - The rise of digital advertising: Especially transformative for small businesses, data-driven, digital advertising gives smaller organizations and agencies, which were once cut out of costly television advertising, new and cost-effective marketing channels in the digital realm.

 - Micro-targeting and micro-segmentation: Statistical analysis of semi-structured and unstructured data allows marketers to slice and dice data in ways to inform creative executions against micro-targeting strategies.
-This helps marketers deliver specialized offerings to smaller, highly specific customer groups.
+This helps marketers deliver specialized offerings to smaller,

 - Speed and performance: From planning and promotion to execution, analytics-led marketing approaches can increase speed and improve execution of campaigns.
 To validate success, analytics methods can be applied to vast data sets to measure the effectiveness of marketing programs and help marketers understand what programs are working best.